Basic French Macarons

 Makes 25-30 assembled 1.5 inch macarons.

 Find below instructions for macarons made with the french meringue method.
 These pictures are from the second batch of macarons I ever made, back in 2018.
 I started making macarons the french meringue method.
-It is the most employed method for beginer bakers.
-Now, I tend to use the swiss method.
+I used the swiss method for a while but now I am back to using the french method.

 1 3/4 cups confectioners' sugar